RaheemAmer/Ping-Pong-Js-Game/README.md

 5. Create leaderboard
 6. Make Guest and user looby system
 7. Save score for each user
-8. Use something with realtime or socket.io as an experiment
+8. Use something with realtime or socket.io as an experiment (Chat using realtime in looby) 9 Create a menu
+10. Add songs to play while users or guest hangout in the looby